 #2: Fatty Foods

-The keto diet has really popularized high-fat foods, but for most people, fatty foods fall under the umbrella of foods to avoid before a race or a long run.
+The keto diet has popularized high-fat foods, but for most people, fatty foods are among those to avoid before a run.

-Fat takes much longer to digest, so fat will stick around in your stomach and intestines, increasing the likelihood of digestive distress while running.
+Fat takes much longer to digest, so it will stick around in your stomach and intestines, increasing the likelihood of digestive distress while running.

 The muscles also prefer to use carbohydrates during high-intensity exercise because the ability to produce ATP (energy) from carbohydrates is much faster.